rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

 steered away from building a new engine because I figured it would be too much work.
 Some months after I first created Code Valet, I ended up writing a parser for Jenkins Pipeline's and a basic execution engine.
-While neither were complete, I was surprised with how little effort it took to built a basic Jenkins Pipeline from scratch, compared to the effort of reducing Jenkins to something smaller.
+While neither were complete, I was surprised with how little effort it took to build a basic Jenkins Pipeline from scratch, compared to the effort required to reduce Jenkins to something smaller.

 Rather than trying to use a swiss-army knife as a sword, it may be a better